mpv-player/mpv.io/README.md

 The website is hosted with GitHub Pages, and the compiled version is available on [this repository](https://github.com/mpv-player/mpv-player.github.io).

-The compiled version is automatically created and committed by TravisCI when changes are pushed to the master of this repository.
+The compiled version is automatically created and committed by Github Actions when changes are pushed to the master of this repository.

 Contributing